That’s intense. I chained myself to the computer for 7 weeks.

-I did write 110 pages of my book by Aug.
-31, which is great.
+I did get the draft done in time.
 But sometimes I would feel the compression in my back, from too many hours at a desk.
 Thankfully, and I’ll tell you why in a minute, I don’t have actual back pain, like I did for many years of my life, particularly in my cervical vertebrae.
-When I was 5 years old, I was in a car accident with a hit-and-run drunk driver.
-(I was not wearing a seatbelt.
+(When I was 5 years old, I was in a car accident with a hit-and-run drunk driver.
+I was not wearing a seatbelt.
 Was anyone, in the 1970’s?)

 I want to talk about two major issues, for those of us who work at a computer fulltime, and what has helped a lot for me, that I hope helps you!